 “Participants who withdrew left without explanation, and it is assumed, as is common among this population, that they returned to use of street drugs,” state the study’s authors.
 “The treatments, therefore, were not provided on consecutive days but were interrupted for variable periods for most of the study participants.”

-Women in the presence group spent 20 minutes per day for seven days in a row with one of the six nurses, either talking, playing cards, doing a puzzle, or a similar activity.
+Women in the present group spent 20 minutes per day for seven days in a row with one of the six nurses, either talking, playing cards, doing a puzzle, or similar activity.
 Again, if a participant left the ward, the presence sessions were resumed upon their return.

 Subjects in the standard-care group received standard care for chemical dependency during pregnancy, which aims at limiting withdrawal symptoms and persuading the women to abstain from drug use.
 Methadone is commonly used to relieve the symptoms of withdrawal.

 Outcome measures were anxiety and the severity of withdrawal symptoms.
 The State-Trait Anxiety Inventory was used to measure subjects’ levels of anxiety.
 The Symptom Checklist was used to evaluate subjects’ withdrawal symptoms during the previous 24 hours.
 The checklist is made up of seven questions about withdrawal symptoms, such as drug cravings, physical symptoms, sleep disturbances, anxiety, depression, concentration and energy level.

 Both the State-Trait Anxiety Inventory and the Symptom Checklist were administered to all participants before the study began.
 Thereafter, the Symptom Checklist was completed before each Therapeutic Touch or presence session began, and the State-Trait Anxiety Inventory was completed after each session.
 Subjects in the standard-care group filled out both questionnaires daily.